istio/istio.io/content/docs/concepts/traffic-management/routing-rules/index.md

 This concept describes how Istio handles routing rules.
 Istio's simple configuration model allows you to control how API calls and layer-4 traffic can flow across the various services in your application deployment.
+Routing rules are not independent of [virtual services](../virtual-services/).
+A virtual service contains an ordered list of routing rules.
+This concept describes the contents of possible virtual service configurations.

 Specifically, the model allows you to configure service-level properties: